pancelor/p8x8/README.md

 PICO-8 carts expect various things to be in the global environment, things like `spr`, `mget`, etc. Some of these exist in Picotron's global environment, but many are slightly different, and some are missing altogether.
 (Picotron does many things differently from PICO-8, so there's no reason to expect everything would stay exactly the same)

 The goal of this tool is to let you run carts written in "PICO-8 lua" inside of Picotron.
 This is achieved by sandboxing the PICO-8 code, and giving it a specially crafted global environment that has all of the standard functions it expects.

-Here's an overview of p8x8's parts:
-- `./main.lua`, `./src/gui.lua` - the main interface for p8x8
-- `./src/import.lua`, `./src/export.lua` - reading p8 files and writing p64 files
-- `./warn.lua` - the system that reads imported code and produces compatibility warnings
-- `./baked` - this folder is the template for exported p64 carts
-	- `./baked/main.lua` - the main file for the exported cart. it sets up the `p8env` sandbox and handles fullscreen drawing and keyboard focus
-	- `./baked/polyfill/` - every file in this folder is automatically loaded in exported carts. these files add functions to the `p8env` sandbox, which is the global environment for exported carts
-- `./src/tool.lua`, `./lib/` - some generally helpful code libraries

 ## Picotron API